qaware/cloud-computing-th-rosenheim/07-orchestration/exercise/07_bonus_tilt_kustomize.md

-# Bonus Übung 7.
-Tilt / Kustomize
+# Exercise 7.
+Tilt / Kustomize (Bonus)

 Infos:

 - [Cheat-Sheet](cheat-sheet.md)

-Aufgaben:
+Tasks:

-1. Benutzen Sie Kustomize, um die bisherigen YAML-Dateien mit nur einem Befehl in Kubernetes zu deployen.
+1. Use Kustomize to deploy the previous YAML files to Kubernetes with just one command.
-2. Erstellen Sie ein `Tiltfile`, mit dem Sie die Kustomize-Dateien im Cluster deployen.
+2. Create a `tilt file` that you can use to deploy the Kustomize files to the cluster.